Agricultural Literacy Curriculum Matrix

 - Repeat the process with the snack mix and the My Census of Agriculture: Crops activity sheet.
 Explain to students that the different ingredients in the mix represent different crops.
 Show students what each ingredient represents, and have them write the names of the different crops in the “Name of Crop” column on the activity sheet.
 Have students sort, count, record, and report, as in steps five through seven.

-- Provide extra snack mix and animal crackers for students to eat.
+- Provide extra snack mix and animal crackers for students to eat and discuss the results of their census.

 Activity 2: Sequential Order with Soybeans

-- Give each student one of the bags.
+- Give each student a bag.
 Tell them it is very important to keep their bags zipped at all times.

-- Ask, What's inside your bag?
-Verify that it is soybeans.
-Remind the students that soybeans are a major export in the United States and have many uses.
-Review their uses listed in the Interest Approach/Motivator activity.
+- Remind the students that soybeans are a major export in the United States and have many uses.
+Review their uses listed in the Interest Approach – Engagement activity.

-- Have the students organize themselves in their same colored groups in a straight line, from greatest to least, using NONVERBAL communication only.
+- Have the students organize themselves into colored groups in a straight line, from greatest to least, using NONVERBAL communication only.

 Concept Elaboration and Evaluation